 Vladimir Horvat, Ivan Babić (2018).
-Uputa i program vježbi s bojevim MES, MORH
+Uputa i program vježbi s bojevim MES, MORH doc. dr. sc.
+Josip Pandžić

 National Security and Intelligence

 Explain and understand: the role of intelligence (counterintelligence) in multisectoral model of national security, traditional and postmodern intelligence, relationship of politics and intelligence, the legal regulation of the intelligence system, the relationship of ethics and intelligence, intelligence ethics; analyze and understand the modalities of modern intelligence operations.